jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 going to change, and certainly is never going to implement your interface.

 You can also take stuff from two vendors.
-Because what we usually have?
+Because what do we usually have?
 We have the framework problem.
 There is a privileged framework in Java -- the one that comes with it.
 And people implement those interfaces, but if you have a piece of software from vendor A that has